Updated: Dec 1, 2022

 Timeline for Claiming Your Tax Credit

 If you plan on taking advantage of the federal solar tax credit, you’ll want to know a few important deadlines.
 Between 2016 and 2019, the tax credit remained at 30% of the cost of your system.
-This was amended to the current 26% for 2020, 2021, and 2022.
-In 2023, it will drop down to just 22% and bottom out in 2024 at 10% for commercial projects.
+This was amended to the current 26% for 2020 and 2021.

 How to Claim the Tax Credit for Installing Solar